playgameservices/play-games-plugin-for-unity/README.md

 To open and build the project open a terminal window in the project directory, and type `open Unity-iPhone.xcworkspace`.
 Alternatively, you can double click the file in Finder.

+**Notice:** GooglePlayGames is using a fixed version number, and may be incompatible with other pods.

 ## Excluding all Google Play Game Services when building for iOS